georgerobescu/ow/notes/ow—notes.md

 # ow—notes

-After a week or reading, namely some chapters from “Post-Fordism and its Discontents”, a couple of e-flux articles (Hito Steyerl and Marina Vishmidt) and some feminist writings from the 1970s (Silvia Federici)—I just began to read Jacques T. Godbout’s “The World of the Gift”—I’m starting to get a slightly better clue of what I am doing and where I would like to go.
+After a week of reading, namely some chapters from “Post-Fordism and its Discontents”, a couple of e-flux articles (Hito Steyerl and Marina Vishmidt) and some feminist writings from the 1970s (Silvia Federici)—I just began to read Jacques T. Godbout’s “The World of the Gift”—I’m starting to get a slightly better clue of what I am doing and where I would like to go.

 I began the research with the broad interest in working with theme of *labour* and that of the *internet*.
 I knew I wanted to narrow it down to the new digital-based labours which started to flourish after the internet became more widespread.
 Still, I was taking into account all sorts of different examples: